Updated: Mar 1

 Peanuts and almonds

 Vitamin E is found in most supplements in the form of alpha-tocopherol.
 This synthetic form of vitamin E is different from those found in natural foods.
 However, it can still be a good addition to your list of supplements as it has been shown to be very beneficial for several conditions in addition to supporting breast health.

 Vitamin B6 is also a water-soluble vitamin found naturally in many food items.
 It is commonly measured as Pyridoxal 5’ phosphate, which is the active coenzyme form of B6.

 Vitamin B6 is a truly all-around health booster, assisting over 100 enzymes to perform various functions including the breakdown of macronutrients, supporting immune function, and brain health, and has recently been shown to enhance the body’s defense mechanism against breast cancer.

-Vitamin B6 deficiency negatively effects the body’s immune system, and has been linked to an increased possibility of developing breast disorders.
+Vitamin B6 deficiency negatively affects the body’s immune system and has been linked to an increased possibility of developing breast disorders.
 Failing to consume enough vitamin B6 can also lead to several other conditions such as microcytic anemia, dermatitis, glossitis, and depression.